 On Motherboard: The NX Will Not Be Another Wii U, Promise

-If Nintendo wants to be successful into the future – both within the dedicated console gaming space, and mobile – it needs to embrace the way today's kids play, communicate and game, and create software that actually appeals to this generation of young gamers, with new characters, not those from decades ago.
+If Nintendo wants to be successful in the future—both within the dedicated console gaming space and mobile—it needs to embrace the way today's kids play, communicate, and game, and create software that actually appeals to this generation of young gamers, with new characters, not those from decades ago.
 Give today's younger players some credit and don't limit online interactions.
 Don't make games easier, and then sell that as a positive.
 Impress with new ideas and IPs that that nascent gamers can call their own by reaching out to them, not bowing down to them without appreciating their actual demands.

 Mario and Link get my attention; I grew up with them.
 But there's a generation of kids growing up with Steve from Minecraft on their T-shirts and Skylanders book bags, the new Marios and Links.
 Nintendo needs to react to that, get creative with its own original brands and treat all players with the same respect, or else its growing pains could well do for it completely in the next console generation.